BootstrapJS/browser-requirejs-vanilla/README.md

       `window.__html__["Fixtures/YOUR_FIXTURE_NAME.html"]`
 - All Grunt related configuration can be found split up in separate files under the `Build Support` directory.

-## Branches

-Different branches of the repository exist, which contain certain specialized versions of the seed for different frameworks, libraries and/or use cases.

 ## Further Read